MODEL COURSE

 Kenji Miyazawa Memorial Museum

 Located halfway up Mt.
 Koshio, one of the 32 mountains called Mt.
-Mbeki where Kenji intended to bury the Lotus Sutra, you can get a glimpse of Kenji's world of diverse activities. facility.
-The exhibition features screen footage, related materials, and the creative process that leads to the creation of the work.
+Mbeki where Kenji intended to bury the Lotus Sutra, you can get a glimpse of Kenji's world where he was involved in a variety of activities. facility.
+It introduces screen footage, related materials, and the creative process that leads to the creation of the work.

 Kenji Miyazawa Fairy Tale Village